Stefan-Olt/MISRC/README.md

 # Firmware Flashing

-Originally the MISRC was based around the FX3 interface for a USB 3.0 connection, and using Sigronk for capture, this did not work perfectly.

-So today we are now using the more affordable [Tang Nano 20k](https://s.click.aliexpress.com/e/_DcwBOX3) sending the data over HDMI this only needs to be flashed once via usb connection and we have pre-compiled firmware see [releases](https://github.com/Stefan-Olt/MISRC/releases) for the latest version.
+Today we are now using the more affordable [Tang Nano 20k](https://s.click.aliexpress.com/e/_DcwBOX3) sending the data over HDMI this only needs to be flashed once via usb connection, we have pre-compiled firmware see [releases](https://github.com/Stefan-Olt/MISRC/releases) for the latest version.

 Install [openFPGALoader](https://github.com/trabucayre/openFPGALoader)